-- Guardians of Sol RPG (High-tech police investigations in the Tetra-League)
+- Guardians of Sol RPG (equipment and rules for high-tech police investigations in the Tetra-League)

-- Independents of S&R Group (Salvage operations and matrix hacking on the fringes of known space)
+- Independents of S&R Group (hack the matrix or conduct salvage operations on the fringes of known space)

-- Ground Zero (Tactical-level combat in the Era Ten universe)
+- Ground Zero (fight tactical-level combat in the Era Ten universe)

-Additionally, Better Games published a wealth of supporting material for Era Ten in Space Gamer Magazine and also on their Web site.
+Better Games published a wealth of supporting material for Era Ten in Space Gamer/Fantasy Gamer Magazine and also on their Web site.